DigoB/Rocketnotes/README.md

 ## Installation

- Need to have node installed to run the project.
+ Need to have npm installed to run the project.

  Then you must open a terminal in the root folder and run this command: